SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

   - Aliases: icon

 - **%ban** `<@user> <reason>`
-  - Info: **Moderator only.** Bans a User.
+  - Info: **Slash version available.
+Moderator only.** Bans a User.
 Mention the User or use User ID.
 You will be asked for confirmation before the User gets banned.
 The reason will get logged in Audit logs and also DM'd to the User, if the bot can DM the User.
   - Example: `%ban @ExampleUser what an idiot`

 - **%banner** `<@member: Optional>`